mozman/ezdxf/docs/source/dxfinternals/view_table.rst

 VIEW Table
 ==========

-The `VIEW`_ entry stores a named view of the model or a paper space layout.
+The `VIEW`_ entry stores a named view of the model or a paperspace layout.
 This stored views makes parts of the drawing or some view points of the model in a CAD applications more accessible.
 This views have no influence to the drawing content or to the generated output by exporting PDFs or plotting on paper sheets, they are just for the convenience of CAD application users.